GlacioHack/geoutils/benchmarks/README.md

 Each file describes which GeoUtils function to call (e.g., ``reproject()``), which cases to compare (e.g., Dask/Multiproc, varying raster input size) and finally if/how to compare to other implementations (e.g., GDAL/PDAL).

-The benchmarks rely on three execution objects and one reporting object:
+The benchmarks rely on four objects:

-- An `Operation` stores the functions that prepare and run the operation.
+- An `Operation` stores the functions that prepare and run the **operation**.
-- A `Case` stores one fixed implementation of its operation (method, engine, execution mode, etc).
+- A `Case` stores one fixed implementation **case** (method, engine, execution mode, etc) of its operation.
 Each case becomes one ASV benchmark.
-- A `Benchmark` combines one operation with all its cases.
+- A `Benchmark` combines one **operation with all its possible cases**.
 It can also define one varied input parameter and its values; without that parameter, it is a fixed benchmark.
-- A `Comparison`, returned by `comparison()`, selects defined cases to compare to external benchmarks.
+- A `Comparison`, returned by `comparison()`, selects the case series shown together in one report plot and the `Case` attribute used to label them.

-To add a new benchmark, follow these steps:
+To add a new benchmark, follow these steps (the code in `operations/filters.py` is an easy example that illustrates them):

 1. Choose the file in `workflows/operations/` to add your new benchmark of a functionality, or create a new one.
-2. Write the preparation and execution functions then register them with `Operation(...)` (see simple example of setup in `filters.py`).
+2. Write the preparation and execution functions for your operation then register them with `Operation(...)`.
-3. Use `execution_cases()` or `strategy_cases()` to define the implementations to compare.
+3. Define the cases to run with `Case(...)`, or use `execution_cases()` or `strategy_cases()` to generate common sets.
-4. To vary an input such as raster size or point count, define the values to test and a function that builds the settings for each value.
-Use `parameter_config(...)` to combine them with the operation and cases, then add the result to the module's `BENCHMARKS`.
+4. **With a varying input range**, such as raster size or point count, define the values to test and a function that builds the settings for each value.
+Use `parameter_config(...)` to combine the range, operation and cases, then add the returned `Benchmark` to `BENCHMARKS`.
-5. If no input varies, an operation with `large_data_cases` gets one fixed benchmark automatically.
+5. **Without a varying input range**, pass the fixed cases to `Operation(..., large_data_cases=...)`.
+Discovery creates one fixed `Benchmark` for the operation automatically, so it does not need an entry in `BENCHMARKS`.
+6. Add `Comparison` objects to `COMPARISONS` for the report plots you want.
+Use `comparison(..., by=...)` to select cases and their attribute that will be plotted in the Benchmark webpage.
-6. If you want to add an external implementation, add it under `comparisons/` and attach a normal case with `reference_case(...)`.
-Then use `comparison(..., by=...)` to select the cases and plotted attribute.
+7. To include an external implementation, define it under `comparisons/`, create its case with `reference_case(...)`, and include that case in both the benchmark and the relevant comparison.

+Automatic discovery reads `OPERATIONS`, `BENCHMARKS` and `COMPARISONS` from each operation module. `CASES` is only a local naming convention: cases are discovered through `BENCHMARKS`, or through `Operation.large_data_cases` when a fixed benchmark is created automatically. `BENCHMARKS` and `COMPARISONS` may be omitted when the module has none.

 ## Performance benchmarks with ASV